SpotlightKid/jacket/README.md

 This software is in *alpha status* and has no official release yet.

-The basic JACK APIs (client lifecycle, ports, callbacks) have been wrapped and are functional (see [examples]), but latency, transport and meta-data APIs still need wrapping.
+The basic JACK APIs (client lifecycle, ports, callbacks, MIDI, transport) have been wrapped and are functional (see [examples]), but latency, threading and meta-data APIs still need wrapping.
 Also, symbol names may still be changed and things moved around before the first public release.

 Also, I plan to add a higher-level abstraction on top of the direct mapping from Nim procs and types to C functions and types, probably in the form of